Duran914/test-framework/README.md

 ```
 * Accepts two string arguments.
   * session accepts a string argument of the cookie name of the desired session.
-  * element_path accpets a string argument of the desired element to click on and follow back to site.
-Must use an xpath selector as
-our mjml email templetes do not have classnames or ids.
+  * element_path accpets a string argument of the desired element to click on and follow back to website.
+Must use an xpath selector as our mjml email templetes do not have classnames or ids.

 #